 However, a move for Seferovic may not be the wisest.
 The Hammers already have a recent bad track record when it comes to the signing of strikers.

 The likes of Simone Zaza, Jonathan Calleri, Nikica Jelavic and Emmanuel Emenike have all been brought in and failed miserably.
-And looking at Seferovic’s goalscoring record, the Switzerland international is unlikely to fair any better.
+And looking at Seferovic’s goalscoring record, the Switzerland international is unlikely to fare any better.

 Rather, Pellegrini should look to take advantage of West Brom’s relegation to the Championship and try to sign £11.7m-rated (via Transfermarkt) Salomon Rondon.